Dr Raymond Chan

 MBBS MPH PhD FRACP FRCPA FFSc FAICD

-Dr Chan is the Head of the Department of Infectious Disease at Royal Prince Alfred Hospital and the Microbiology laboratory at the RPA campus of the Sydney South West Pathology Service.
+Dr Chan is the Head of the Department of Infectious Disease at Royal Prince Alfred Hospital [RPA] and the Microbiology laboratory at the RPA campus of NSW Health Pathology.
 He is a graduate of the University of Sydney from which he also received his Masters and PhD.
+He is a Fellow of the Australian Institute of Company Directors.

 He is a Clinical Senior Lecturer at the Sydney Medical School and teaches patient safety and quality to medical students.
-He is a member of the NSW Health Blood-borne virus Advisory Panel, the Medicare Participation Review committee, the Clinical Advisory Board of NSW Family Planning and the Medical Testing Accreditation Advisory committee of NATA and is the NATA/RPCA Liaison Officer.
+He is a member of the Medicare Participation Review committee, the Medical Testing Accreditation Advisory committee of NATA and is the NATA/RCPA Liaison Officer.
+He is a member of the Microbiology Discipline Advisory Committee of the RCPA.
 He chairs the Microbiology Clinical Stream of NSW Health Pathology.

 Dr Lawrence Bott